jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 ## Architecture (Clause 1.1)

 Before we start diving into the specifics, it's useful to get a model for visualizing the components of Ethernet.
-When discussing networking, one frequently starts with the OSI model but given that it's based on a *software* model of networking, it's woefully inadequate for describing the hardware.
+When discussing networking, one frequently starts with the <abbr title="Open Systems Interconnection">OSI</abbr> model but given that it's based on a *software* model of networking, it's woefully inadequate for describing the hardware.
 It simply brushes everything into a single box called "Physical Layer".
 Compare that to <abbr title="HyperText Transfer Protocol">HTTP</abbr>, which gets smeared out over the top three layers despite having a fraction of the complexity.